Do You Qualify for a Free Phone and Free Phone Service?

 - Recertify each year to stay in the program

 - Inform the Lifeline provider if any of your essential information changes, particularly eligibility criteria

 Keep in mind that it’s relatively simple to get free cell phone service with this government program as long as you qualify.
 The main thing to remember is that you will have to follow the rules in order to remain in the program.
-The areas where people usually make mistakes is in filling out the original application, submitting incorrect information, attempting to get more than one phone per household, not using their phones often enough, not notifying the provider when they move or their income changes, not reapplying each year, and not responding to questions from their provider about a change in eligibility.
+Just be sure if you apply for Lifeline that you complete the original application with correct information, apply for only one phone line for your household, use the phones often enough to keep service live, notify the provider when moving or if your income changes, reapply each year and respond to questions from the provider about any changes regarding eligibility.